NVIDIA/TensorRT-LLM/docs/source/lora.md

 ### LoRA tensor format details

 To run inference with LoRA weights using GptManager, InferenceRequests must have LoraWeights (lora_weights) and LoraConfig (lora_config) parameters.

+'LoraTaskId` the unique task ID for the given LoRA.

+To perform inference with a specific LoRA for the first time `lora_task_id` `lora_weights` and `lora_config` must all be given.
+The LoRA will be cached, so that subsequent requests for the same task only require `lora_task_id`.
+If the cache is full the oldest LoRA will be evicted to make space for new ones.
+An error is returned if `lora_task_id` is not cached.

 `LoraWeights` contains the weights for all the LoRAs.
 Currently this should include weight for all tp and pp ranks.
 The weights tensor has the shape `[ num_lora_modules_layers, D x Hi + Ho x D ]`. the last dimension holds the in / out adapter weights for the associated module (e.g. attn_qkv) and model layer.